What it does

 UX highlights

-- Multi-Select Gesture: A simple swipe to the right initiates a multi-select mode (17:01), allowing for efficient bulk actions on emails.
+- Multi-select from Swipe: Swiping an email reveals a multi-select mode (17:01), allowing for efficient bulk actions on several threads at once.

 Monetization & growth